This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Elevate the injured area above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop the injured area on pillows or blankets to keep it elevated comfortably.

-How can another sprain be prevented?
+How can I prevent another sprain?

 Regular exercise can strengthen your muscles and help prevent another injury.
 Do the following before you begin or return to regular exercise or sports training: